ErgoDine Chair

 "I get lower back pain when I sit in our dining chair too long."

-"This dining chair makes my back hurt!"
+"Our dining chair makes my back hurt!"

 "The ergonomic back design helps keep my back in good posture."